mont1y/cryptography/worksheet1q1.md

 = 1 (100%)

-Since the adversary can distinguish which message was encrypted with an 100% accuracy, we can conclude that the encryption scheme is **not** semantically secure.
+Since the adversary can distinguish which message was encrypted with an 100% accuracy in polynomial time (The algorithm of distinguishing the plaintext and its corresponding ciphertext), we can conclude that the encryption scheme is **not** semantically secure.